ChaosDynamix/Arcadia/guide/installation-medium/preparation.md

 # {{ page.title }}
 {: .no_toc }

 This page describes how to prepare the installation medium (USB flash device) with a verified Arch Linux ISO image.
-The preparation is done by flashing the USB flash device with the cp command.
 {: .fs-5 .fw-300}

 ## Table of contents